Hackinator07/thebirdiebriefing.github.io/src/data/bios/mission.md

 description: "Learn about The Birdie Briefing, founded in 2025 to amplify the stories, achievements, and voices of women in golf."
 ---

 At The Birdie Briefing, we amplify the stories, achievements, and voices of women in golf--because the sport deserves more than a side note.
-We believe women’s golf should be covered, respected, and celebrated with the same depth and passion as men’s golf, and we’re here to make that happen.
+We believe women’s golf should be covered and celebrated with the same depth and passion as men’s golf, and we’re here to make that happen.

 Our coverage spans LPGA tournaments, player profiles, and industry insights, always looking past the scorecard to spotlight the challenges, triumphs, and personal journeys that shape the game.